Chonne/Deel-BE-Template/README.md

 - install and use something like [cls-hooked](https://github.com/Jeff-Lewis/cls-hooked) to automatically pass transactions to queries: this would avoid forgetting to pass transactions when adding new queries (during future developments)
 - /contracts/:id could return a 403 if the contract exists but isn't linked to the profile.
 I feel it depends on the context and if we want to expose if a contract id does exist to everyone or not
 - add jsdoc in the new methods to better describe params and returned values
+- in `/jobs/:jobId/pay`, check the result inside the transaction to be able to throw an error if some results require so

 Personal comments about the test: